ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 </table>

-Pros
+Pros:

-* The consumer can start exchange at any time
+* The consumer can start the exchange at any time
-* The consumer can stop exchange at any time
+* The consumer can stop the exchange at any time
-* A consumer can determine when the producer has finished the evens generation
+* The consumer can determine when the producer has finished emitting events
-* The latency is lower than in synchronous _pull_ because producer sends events to the consumers as soon they become available
+* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available
-* A consumer can process of events of three types (data, error, completion) uniformly
+* The consumer can handle the stream of events of the three types (data, error, completion) uniformly
-* Processing event streams with chained methods can be simpler than processing them with nested event handlers
+* Handling event streams with chained methods can be easier than handling them with nested event handlers

-Const
+Cons:

-* A slower consumer can be overwhelmed by a stream of events from a faster producer
+* A slower consumer may be overwhelmed by the stream of events from a faster producer
+* Implementing a concurrent producer can be non-trivial

 ### Reactive Streams

-Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking backpressure.
+Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure.

-Reactive Streams is a further development of Reactive Extensions that was developed to solve, among other things, the problem of overflowing a slower consumer with a stream of events from a faster producer.
-In a simplistic way, Reactive Streams can be thought of as a combination of the Reactive Extensions and batching.
+Reactive Streams is a further development of Reactive Extensions, which was developed in particular to solve the problem of overflow of a slower consumer with a stream of events from a faster producer.
+In simplified terms, Reactive Streams can be thought of as a combination of Reactive Extensions and batching.

-The consumer has a method for setting the number of events it wants to receive from the producer.
-This algorithm allows you to build systems that work equally efficiently regardless of whether the producer is faster or slower than the consumer, or even when the performance of the producer or consumer changes over time.
+Еhe consumer has the ability to inform the producer of the amount of events he would like to receive.
+This algorithm makes it possible to create systems that work equally efficiently regardless of whether the producer is faster than the consumer or vice versa, or even when performance of the producer or the consumer changes over time.

 ![Reactive Streams](/images/Reactive_Streams.png)

-Pros
+Pros:

-* The consumer can start exchange at any time
+* The consumer can start the exchange at any time
-* The consumer can stop exchange at any time
+* The consumer can stop the exchange at any time
 * The  consumer can determine when the producer has finished the evens generation
-* The latency is lower than in synchronous _pull_ because producer sends events to the consumers as soon they become available
+* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available
-* The consumer can process of events of three types (data, error, completion) uniformly
+* The consumer can handle the stream of events of the three types (data, error, completion) uniformly
-* Processing event streams with chained methods can be simpler than processing them with nested event handlers
+* Handling event streams with chained methods can be easier than handling them with nested event handlers
 * The consumer can request events from the producer depending on its demand

-Cons
+Cons:

 * Implementing a concurrent producer can be non-trivial

 ## Back-pressure